robenkleene/hipster-software/hipster-software.md

 ![fit](images/script-editor.png)

-* Scripting Language with OS Hooks
+* Scripting Language with OS hooks
 * Free
 * Apple

 ---

-# Why do I want AppleScript?

-## Examples
+# What's AppleScript for?

 * In Xcode, Open Document Directory in Terminal
 * Open a Terminal Window a the Frontmost Finder Window's Location